 - He/she shouldn’t have undertaken the repayment of a TSP loan of the same kind in full within the last 60 days.
 For anyone possessing both accounts, the 60-days waiting duration applies for each account.

 - Taxable distribution due to discontinuation from Federal Service is not a factor.
 But any other reason asides from that within the last 12 months will negatively impact your eligibility.

 Along with the aforementioned conditions of general eligibility, residential eligibility consists of additional conditions like:

 1. Conditions for documentation

 - They must be from a third party

-- Be dated from 24 months ago from the expiration data on the TSP Loan Agreement
+- Be dated from 24 months ago from the expiration date on the TSP Loan Agreement

-- You/spouse has to be purchaser and purchased residence must be for yourselves
+- The purchased residence must be for yourselves

 - Mention of purchase or construction price

-- Mention of full address of primary residence
+- Mention of the full address of primary residence

 - Signatures of buyer and seller in contracts only

 - Shares in Cooperative Housing Corporation

 - Recreational Vehicle